 Short-term financial goals can be anything from increasing your income, saving for that Bali vacation, or paying down small loans.
 Long-term financial goals include things like saving for retirement, starting a college fund for your little one, or saving a down payment for a house.

 Think that keeping your bank balance in the black is all you need to do for a healthy financial future?
 Unfortunately, it’s not quite that easy.
 Implementing a budget can help keep your financial future on track, whether you’re budgeting for weekly dinners out or budgeting to pay off student debt.

 If the word “budget” makes you want to run screaming in the other direction, don’t worry—making a budget doesn’t have to be scary.
 In fact, if you’ve already started tracking your spending and have spent some time figuring out your financial goals, you’re already halfway there.

 Once you know what you’re spending and what you want to be spending, creating a budget can prioritize those goals.
 For example, if you want to spend a little less on wild Friday nights at the bar and throw a little more cash at your student loans each month, you might choose to budget a slightly decreased entertainment budget and use the newly available cash to increase that loan payment.

 And don’t think you need a complicated spreadsheet to start budgeting.
 Technology makes staying on track with your money goals easier than ever.
 SoFi Relay can help you set budgeting goals and stick with them.
-And with SoFi Money, you can use your in-app dashboard to keep track of your budget—no math required.
+And with SoFi Checking and Savings, you can use your in-app dashboard to keep track of your budget—no math required.